Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

     continue
 ```

-Finally, we have the next code:
+For finishing explaining the code, we have the next snippet:

 ```python
 # conditions